kymb0/IoT/boot_loader/uboot_via_tftp.md

 #### boot embedded device via TFTP
 from u-boot console (prompt = `=>`):
-get adress range with `bdinfo` (we take note of DRAM bank start and size, we will load into this range)
+get memory adress range with `bdinfo` (we take note of DRAM bank start and size, we will load into this range)
-set address of tftp server:
+set ip address of tftp server:
-`setenv serverip <address>`
+`setenv serverip <ip address>`
 Fetch the kernel, device tree blob file and root filesystem from tftp and store within memory range:
 `tftp 0x610000000 zImage`
 fetch DTB: